1916059-Glaser/AlexGlaserStudent/_posts/2023-12-13-week_1_snake_game.md

         /////////////////////////////////////////////////////////////
         // 0 for the game
         // 1 for the main menu
-        // 2 for the settings screen
+        // 2 for the Settings screen
         // 3 for the game over screen
         let showScreen = function(screen_opt){
             SCREEN = screen_opt;